RuYunW/Code_of_course_NLP/3-sequence_tagging/readme.md

 2. Also, the CRF layer is removable.

-3. Each training will be tagged a *time\_flag* at the beginning of training.
+3. Each model will be tagged a *time\_flag* at the beginning of training.
 Thus, the checkpoints, logs, evaluation results, as well as train data records can be distinguished by the *time\_flag* of their file name or dir name.

 4. Historically optimal checkpoint will be stored into `./checkpoints/`.